 In Switzerland, children start attending Kindergarten at around the age of 4 but they do not learn their letters or how to read until first grade (age 6-7).
 The focus in the early years is on developing cognitive and social skills and ‘getting them ready for school’.

-4.)
-Does the late start mean that 10 year olds in Swiss schools are academically behind their UK peers?
+Does the late start mean that 10 year olds in Swiss schools are academically behind their peers?

-No this is not the case.
+Parents from the UK and other countries often worry about their children falling behind their peers.
+Do not worry!
 Children in Switzerland start later but progress faster.
 By the time, children are in 4th grade, a 10 year old student moving from Switzerland to UK would slot in quite easily academically into a primary school (although with gaps in English).
 Moving a 6 or 7 year old child back to the UK will be trickier as in lower primary her UK classmates will be significantly ahead in literacy and numeracy skills.

 No. In the Swiss system, many ways are leading to Rome.
 While students are streamed into ability levels, children can change levels and schools and enter higher education at different ages.
 For example, it is not uncommon for Swiss students to complete an apprenticeship first and to enter university later.

 I have heard that only 20% of all students in the German part of Switzerland go on university.
 Why is the Swiss state excluding so many children from higher education?